JanetVictorious/deep-learning-fundamentals/basic_neural_networks/README.md

 ## Deep neural networks

 In [networks.py](./networks.py) is the logic for deep neural networks implemented.
 Networks can be implemented with multiple layers and units by providing a variable `layer_dims`.
-Initialization and regularization methods are available as well.
+Initialization of weights and regularization methods are available as well.

 ### Deep network

-See notebook [cat_vs_nocat_dnn](./cat_vs_nocat_dnn.ipynb) for example usage of fully connected deep neural network applied on cat images.
+See notebook [cat_vs_nocat_dnn](./cat_vs_nocat_dnn.ipynb) for example usage of a fully connected deep neural network applied on cat images.

 ### Weight initialization